Jenkins job monitoring is easy with Cronitor. By updating your build configuration to ping Cronitor

 - Find the Build Steps section and click Add Build Step

-- Adapt the following Curl command using the unique ping URL code provided when you created your monitor. and paste into the Command textarea.
+- Adapt the following Curl command using the unique monitor key provided when you created your monitor. and paste into the Command textarea.
 Drag this in position as your first build step.

 - Repeat the process, pinging /complete, as the final build step.
 There is no need to pass the build name again.